-Son Jesse R. Younkin (1906 - ? ) was born in 1906.
+Son Jesse R. Younkin (1906 -1966) was born on Aug.
+28, 1906 in Somerset County.
 He lived in Johnstown, Cambria County in 1939.
-He married Irene M. Phillippi (1907-1992), daughter of John and Sadie (Knopsnyder) Phillippi of Rockwood.
+He married Irene Marion Phillippi (1907-1992), daughter of John and Sadie (Knopsnyder) Phillippi of Rockwood.
+Circa 1926, they lived in Acosta, Somerset County.
 They were members of the Rockwood Brethren Church and later made their home in Ligonier, Westmoreland County, PA, where they operated Rene's Diner.
-They had four children: Velma Muir, Jerry E. Younkin, Dale M. Younkin and Arden J. Younkin.
+They had four children: Velma Muir, Jerry E. Younkin, Dale M. Younkin Sr. and Arden J. Younkin.
+Jesse passed away at the age of 59 on Feb.
+27, 1966 in Ligonier.
 After Jesse's death, Irene carried on the business.
 She died in Latrobe Area Hospital on April 29, 1992.
 She was laid to rest in Ligonier Valley Cemetery, following funeral services led by Rev. Robert Parker.

 Son Lawrence "Carl" Younkin (1907-1969) was born on Nov.
 9 or 19, 1907 at Fort Hill, Somerset County.
 He was a laborer and circa 1935-1939 resided in Johnstown, Cambria County, PA.
 In early adulthood, he and friends have wandered through the country, calling themselves hobos.
 He was tall and had dark hair, and a daughter recalled that he "was missing a finger or two."
 At the age of 27, on Jan.
 10, 1936, he married 26-year-old Laverne Edna Johnson (1910- ? ), daughter of John W. and Emma (Geary) Johnson.
 Rev. Herman W. Kalbrink officiated at the ceremony held in Somerset.
 The couple moved to Michigan and apparently settled in Genesee County.
 They divorced in Genesee on Nov.
 12, 1943.
 Later, Carl married or became a companion of Marion Anastasia Dolan ( ? - ? ).
 They produced five known children, James L. Younkin, Dennis Younkin, Patricia Ann Wesener, Mary Alice Younkin and Robert Younkin.
 They divorced or broke up and the youngest son, Robert, was given up for adoption.
 In 1953-1956, Carl dwelled in Flint, MI, and in October 1953 traveled back to Somerset County with his son Dennis to visit with his sister and brother in law Zelda and Charles Sanner, nephew Everett Sanner and his daughter Vicki, brother Hilbert Younkin and his son Chester, and brother and sister in law Martin and Cordie Younkin.
 Their visit was reported in the gossip columns of the Somerset Daily American.
 Circa 1968, he resided in Akron, Stark County, OH, while his former wife Laverne maintained a home in Hollidaysburg, Blair County, PA.
 Toward the end of his life, as he was dying, Carl's sons James and Dennis and 15-year-old daughter Patricia came to visit, the only time the daughter remembered meeting him.
 Carl died at age 61 on Sept.
 29, 1969, in Cleveland.
 His remains were returned to Somerset County for interment in the Odd Fellows Cemetery in Kingwood.